Laura Greene (physicist)

-Laura H. Greene is the Marie Krafft Professor of Physics at Florida State University and Chief Scientist at the National High Magnetic Field Laboratory.
+Laura H. Greene is the Marie Krafft Professor of Physics at Florida State University and chief scientist at the National High Magnetic Field Laboratory.
 She was previously a professor of physics at the University of Illinois at Urbana-Champaign.
 In September 2021, she was appointed to the President's Council of Advisors on Science and Technology (PCAST).

-She is noted for her research on Andreev bound states and is an expert in strongly correlated Fermionic systems.
-During the discoveries of the first high transition temperature (Hi-Tc) superconductors she and collaborators from AT&T laboratories, were amongst the first to report on the role of oxygen and crystal structure in the copper-oxides.
-Laura Greene is a champion for diversity and is active in promoting equal rights for women and minorities.
+She is noted for her research on Andreev bound states and is an expert in strongly correlated fermionic systems.
+During the discoveries of the first high transition temperature superconductors she and collaborators from AT&T laboratories, were amongst the first to report on the role of oxygen and crystal structure in the copper-oxides.

+Greene is a champion for diversity and is active in promoting equal rights for women and minorities.
 She is a member of the American Physical Society Professional Skills Development (previously COACh) team, a cohort of APS members who are trained to facilitate sessions that aim to strengthen women's communication, mentoring and negotiation skills in STEM fields.

 Biography

-As a child Laura Greene always had an intense curiosity about the working of the natural things around her and took a liking of the sciences.
-But, as a teen growing up in a culturally vibrant and diverse neighborhood of Cleveland, Ohio, she was also passionately attracted to music, especially folk music often singing and playing guitar at coffee houses and parties.
-Music remains an important constant in her life, she enjoys performing and is a regular participant in the American Physical Society (APS) March Meeting "Physics Songs" symposia.
-She is the mother of two grown up sons.

-Laura Greene has held numerous professional positions at institutions all over the world.
-From 1992 to 2015 she was a permanent member of the faculty of the University of Illinois at Urbana-Champaign (UIUC).
-At UIUC she held the Swanlund endowed chair professor of physics, Center for Advanced Study professor of physics and Co-Associate Director, Center for Emergent Superconductivity (CES) Energy Frontier Research, Department of Physics, Materials Research laboratory (MRL), center for Nanoscale Science & Technology, UIUC, IL 61801-3080, USA.
-Since 2015, she has been on the faculty at Florida State University (FSU) in the Department of Physics and Chief Scientist at the National High Magnetic Field Laboratory.
-She is also a member of the physics faculty at the University of Florida.

-Education, career and major professional contributions
+Greene grew up in Cleveland, Ohio.

-Laura Greene studied physics as an undergraduate at Ohio State University and was awarded a cum laude BS, (1974) degree and Master's (MS) in 1978.
+Greene studied physics as an undergraduate at Ohio State University and was awarded a cum laude BS, (1974) degree and Master's (MS) in 1978.
 For higher education she joined Cornell University.
 At Cornell, first she was awarded a MS in experimental physics (1980) and then in (1984) she completed a PhD degree in condensed matter physics.